cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 {% img /img/guides/empty-file-30fps.gif %}

-We are now officially in the {% url 'Cypress GUI' overview-of-test-runner %}.
+We are now officially in the {% url 'Cypress GUI' test-runner %}.
 This is where we'll spend the majority of your time testing.

 {% note warning %}
 Notice Cypress displays the message that it couldn't find any tests.
 This is normal - we haven't written any tests!
 Sometimes you'll also see this message if there was an error parsing your test file.
 You can always open your **Dev Tools** to inspect the Console for any syntax or parsing errors that prevented Cypress from reading your tests.